vhartikainen/protecting-workloads-workshop/docs/workshop/perimeter-layer/verify.md

 ---

-Click [here](/host-layer/index.md) to proceed to the Host Layer round.
+This concludes the Perimeter Round.
+You can now procede to the [Host Layer round](/host-layer/index.md) or if you are finished, [the Cleanup](cleanup.md)